Education in the United Arab Emirates: Basic education

-In 2006, the United Nations Program on Governance in the Arab Region rated the UAE a .79 on its Education Index.
-The Program defines the Index as, "one of the three indices on which the human development index is built."
-It is based on the adult literacy rate and the combined gross enrollment ratio for primary, secondary and tertiary schools.
-Regionally, the countries scoring higher included the Occupied Palestinian Territories at .89; Libya, Lebanon and Kuwait at .87; Jordan and Bahrain at .86; and Saudi Arabia at .80.
-All of the countries ranked in the index reported a significantly higher number of phones per population than internet users, with the UAE claiming one hundred twenty eight versus twenty-nine.
-Internationally, the country with the highest rating was Australia with a .89 while Burkina Faso stood lowest at .27.
+As of 2019, the UAE is rated at 0.802 on the United Nations Education Index.
+The Index is "one of the three indices on which the Human Development Index is built."
+It is based on the adult literacy rate and the combined gross enrollment ratio for primary, secondary, and tertiary schools.
+Regionally, the UAE is the highest-scoring nation, with Saudi Arabia at 0.78, the Palestine at 0.678, Lebanon at 0.604, Kuwait at 0.638, and Jordan at 0.667.
+Internationally, the country with the highest rating was the United Kingdom with 0.948, while Niger stood lowest at 0.249.

-Despite not being among the highest rated on the Education Index, the UAE has made regionally significant achievements in ensuring women's access to education.
-UNDP's Millennium Development Goal No. 3, to "Promote Gender Equality and Empower Women" has reached its targeted levels of female participation in primary education and continues to increase.
-(See Women in the United Arab Emirates) In 1971 the rate of literacy for adult was 54% and 31% for women.
+The UAE has also made regionally significant achievements in ensuring women's access to education.
+UNDP's Millennium Development Goal No. 3, to "Promote Gender Equality and Empower Women," has reached its targeted levels of female participation in primary education and continues to increase.
+(See Women in the United Arab Emirates).